duckduckgo/privacy-dashboard/CONTRIBUTING.md

 `npm run preview` to view it in your default browser.

-The browser will open at `/html/iframe.html` - from there, you can click 'open in new tab' on any of the test instances to work on that configuration exclusively
+The browser will open at `/html/iframe.html` - from there, you can click 'open in new tab' on any of the test instances to work on that configuration exclusively.

+It's also recommended to run `npm run fetch-fonts` if you're making a UI change, to prevent unnecessary snapshot diffs

 ## Emulating different platforms/scenarios.